-To help ensure equitable outcomes in our planning, the Sustainability Action Subcommittee uses this equity checklist.
-Originally developed by the City of Flagstaff, this framework, which draws on the City of Portland's Climate Action Plan, provides a foundation for Spokane's equity process.
+To help ensure equitable outcomes in our planning, the Sustainability Action Subcommittee used this equity checklist, originally developed by the City of Flagstaff.
+This framework draws on the City of Portland's Climate Action Plan.
+It provides a foundation for SAP's equity process.
 As the Sustainability Action Subcommittee developed the strategies and actions in this plan, they used the following checklist to ensure benefits could be shared equitably across our community without creating unintended negative consequences to any geographic area or group of people.
 An additional equity analysis will be conducted prior to implementation in order to ensure the City is prioritizing action to communities most in need.